wiegerw/blocks/README.md

 ## Acknowledgements

-Thanks to Huub van de Wetering for providing the code for visualizing the puzzles, and to Alex Uuldriks for providing the puzzle that can be found in `pieces/hexomino_3d.txt`.
+Thanks to Huub van de Wetering for providing the visualizations of the puzzles, and thanks to Alex Uuldriks for handing me a hexomino 3D puzzle and challenging me to solve it.

 ## Links to puzzles